pierreveron/SwiftUICam/README.md

 SwiftUICam gives you a simple full screen Snapchat-style Camera View.
 Then, it is your job to built the interface you want and to connect it to the Camera View.

+that gives a realtime view of the iPhone camera

 ## Features

 |                              | SwiftUICam